constracti/chords/README.md

 #### Button elements

 Lyrics and the transposed chords are displayed in an element with class `chords-text`, whose appearance is controlled by multiple buttons.
+It is highly recommended to apply a monospaced font family on this element.

 - A submission of the form (usually clicking a button with the `type="submit"` attribute) shows the lyrics.
 - An element with class `chords-hide` hides the lyrics.